tjhowse/aus_grocery_price_database/README.md

 This is setup for hosting on fly.io.
 I'm not completely happy with investing effort on hosting infrastructure using a for-profit service, but they sure do make it straightforward.
 It would not be much more effort to throw together a docker-compose to make it more platform-independent.

-### Setup process

-Here's the process I went through for setting up the integration. **This is not a guide on how to deploy this app**, this is a record for my later reference.

-    fly launch
-    # All default answers to the CLI interface questions
-    # Change the memory allocation in the fly.toml to memory_mb = 256
-    # Shut down the VMs after creation.
-Next time use `fly launch --no-deploy`
-    fly scale count 0
-    fly volumes create
-    # Ignore warning about volume pinning
-    # Add the [mounts] block to fly.toml.